debasishbai/Google-Distance-Matrix--python/README.md

 This is a simple python script which makes request to Google Maps API, pulls data from it and displays them.

 User has to provide origins and destinations in a comma separated format.
 Please Note: All the origins and destinations should belong to the same country.

+Example:

+    Enter origins: bangalore, chennai
+    Enter destinations: delhi, kolkata, mumbai

-Have a look at the sample screenshots of input and output.
+Have a look at the sample screenshot.

 To make a request you need to have an API Key which you can get from https://developers.google.com/maps/documentation/distance-matrix/